astral-sh/ambient-id/README.md

     at the job or workflow level.
 In general, users should set this at the job level to limit the scope of the permission.

+    For additional information on OpenID Connect in GitHub Actions, see the [GitHub documentation].

 * GitLab CI

   - On GitLab, this crate looks for an `<AUD>_ID_TOKEN` environment variable,